vviers/ST444-Group3/report/Report.md

 algorithm in python and test them on six classic optimization functions.
-While all of them perform very well on all functions, the parallel implementations typically take longer to run – most likely due the relatively cheap cost of each PSO iteration and the overhead introduced by the parallelization of python processes."
+While all of them perform very well on all functions, the parallel implementations typically take longer to run – most likely due the relatively cheap cost of each PSO iteration and the overhead introduced by the parallelization of python processes.
+All code and the report are available on GitHub at https://github.com/vviers/ST444-Group3"

 ---